“Blending Academic Excellence with Practical Ministry Experience”

 Innovative - adapting biblical and theological principles to current ministries

-Experienced-based - working theology int the context of YOUR local ministry
+Experienced-based - working theology in the context of YOUR local ministry

 Spiritually-enriching - taking you deeper in Christ